Books of Kings: The Aramean wars (6:8–8:29)

 Elisha has warned the Shunammite woman about the famine, so she and her husband have gone to live in Philisitia.
-When she comes back, she goes to the king to appeal for her land back.
+Upon return, she goes to the king to appeal for her land back.
 When she arrives, Gehazi is telling the king about how Elisha raised her son from the dead.
 This works in her favour, and her house and land are restored to her, as well as all her income.
 Next, Elisha goes to Damascus, where Ben-Hadad is ill.
 When he hears of Elisha's arrival, Ben-Hadad sends Hazael to him with a gift to ask whether he will get better.
 Elisha tells Hazael to tell the king that he will, even though he will in fact die, and Hazael will become king and cause much damage to Israel.
 The next day, Hazael smothers the king and succeeds him.

 Back in Judah, Jehoram is king.
 Unlike his father and grandfather, he is evil and follows the ways of Israel, even marrying a daughter of Ahab.
 However, he is not destroyed, again because of God's covenant with David.
 His reign is plagued with instability, including revolts in Edom, who restores its monarchy, and Libnah.
 Jehoram dies and is succeeded by his son Ahaziah, who, like his father, follows in Ahab's footsteps.
 Ahaziah and Joram go to war together against Hazael.
 Joram is wounded, and after the battle Ahaziah goes to Jezreel to see him.